jeskodes/word-scramble/README.md

 #### Design Research
 - I researched word game apps to get ideas for layout and colour palettes.
-- The main findings were that the apps used two - three colours, usually one being white and green was a common main colour.
+- The main findings were that the apps used two - three colours, usually one being white, and green was a common main colour.
-- Astra Wordsearch and Wordle are two examples:
+- Astra Wordsearch and Wordle-type games are two examples:

 <br>
 <p align="center" width="100%">